petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

          ).build();

       System.out.println(
-         // Calls the putContentStructurePermissionsPage() method with these parameters: Long contentStructureId, Permission[] permissions contentStructureResource.putContentStructurePermissionsPage(
+         contentStructureResource.putContentStructurePermissionsPage(
             Long.valueOf(System.getProperty("contentStructureId")),
-            // An array of Permission objects is created. new Permission[] {
+            new Permission[] {
-               // This anonymous inner class instantiation sets the action IDs and the role for the permission. new Permission() {
+               new Permission() {
                   {
-                     // Sets the action IDs by splitting and placing the actions in an array of action IDs. actionIds = System.getProperty(
+                     actionIds = System.getProperty(
                         "actionIds"
                      ).split(
                         "\\s*,\\s*"
                      );
-                     // Sets the role for the permission. roleName = System.getProperty("roleName");
+                     roleName = System.getProperty("roleName");
                   }
                }